G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 7\.
 (Step for connecting using a pair of SSH keys only) select the file with the private key for your machine in .ppk format.

 **Important!** If your private key is saved in .pem format, convert it to .ppk format using the article
-<a href=“https://gcore.com/docs/cloud/ssh-keys/convert-an-ssh-key-from-pem-to-ppk” target="_blank">Convert an SSH key from PEM to PPK</a>.
+<a href="https://gcore.com/docs/cloud/ssh-keys/convert-an-ssh-key-from-pem-to-ppk" target="_blank">Convert an SSH key from PEM to PPK</a>.

 8\.
 Click Open.
 The console will open.

  <img src="https://support.gcore.com/hc/article_attachments/360011099078/login_as.png" alt="login_as.png" width="545" height="345">

 9\.
 In the "login" field, enter the user name that was given when creating the instance or Bare Metal server.
-You can find it in the instance's tab, you will see is an inscription of the “\[login\]@\[IP of your machine\]” type.
+You can find it in the instance's tab, you will see is an inscription of the "\[login\]@\[IP of your machine\]" type.
 Most often, the login coincides with the name of the OS.
 For example, for the machine below it is "Ubuntu".

 10\.
 (Step for connecting using a pair of SSH keys only) enter the password you configured while creating an instance or Bare Metal server.